shukikat/Candidate-Search/README.md

 # Candidate-Search
-This is a project designed to search for the most highly qualified candidates.
+This project is designed to search for the most highly qualified candidates.

 ## Description

-This project is an application coded with React, REACTDOM, and inititated with Vite in Typescript.
-In this application you are presented with potential candidates for a job.
-The candidate information includes their name, username, avatar, email, and html.
-As a recruiter (i.e., the user) you will have the option to save the candidate's information as potential candidate or reject them.
-When you choose the save a candidate, their information is saved into local storage.
+This application is built with React, REACTDOM, and inititated with Vite in Typescript.
+In this application, you are presented with potential candidates for a job.
+The candidate information includes their name, username, avatar, email, and HTML.
+As a recruiter (i.e., the user) you will have the option to save the candidate's information as a potential candidate or reject them.
+When you choose to save the candidate, their information is saved into local storage.

 The list of potential or saved candidates can be accessed in a table.
-From this table you have the option to remove them from the potential candidate list.
-You can access the search for candidates or potential candidates in my project by clicking on the navigation links in the header.
+From this table you have the option to remove candidates from the potential candidate list.
+You can access the search for candidates or potential candidates in this project by clicking on the navigation links in the header.

 ## Installation

-This project is coded using React.
+This project is build using React.
 To run and initiate the app the user must install:

  * Vite using the command `createvite@latest`
  * React and REACTDOM using the command `npm install react react-dom`